How to Make Low Carb Ice Cream with Matcha Tea Powder

 EXPERT TIP: Use a Japanese bamboo whisk (Chasen) in a small bowl to combine the matcha with a few tablespoons of custard before adding it to the saucepan.

 Whisk the mixture vigorously until it is smooth and turns into a vibrant green colour – the transformation from yellow to green is wonderful!
-Cover the saucepan with a lid, or transfer the mixture into a container, cover and chill for one or two hours.
+Cover the saucepan with a lid, or transfer the mixture to a container, cover it, and refrigerate for 1 to 2 hours.

 Place whipping cream and sweetener into a mixing bowl.
 Use an electric mixer with a whisk attachment to beat the mixture until it doubles in size and becomes fluffy.
 Then, mix in the vanilla extract until it is well incorporated.